Underground Literary Alliance: Firecracker Awards

-Perceived Cronyism in the Lit World
+Perceived cronyism in the literary world

 The ULA protested the 2002 National Endowment for the Arts (NEA) award of $20,000 to Jonathan Franzen, an already-wealthy author and highly publicized best-selling author of The Corrections.
 Rick Moody was on the NEA panel, and the ULA contested that this was an example of the literati insularly awarding each other.

 Housing Works

 In early 2003, members of the ULA were kicked out of a reading at Housing Works in New York City for requesting a discussion of issues, including a looming war.
 They stated that they were confronting the writers about what they saw as a lack of social or political relevancy to the stories being read that night.

-Amazon.com & the New York Times Article
+Amazon.com and the New York Times article

-In early 2004, a glitch at Amazon.com revealed that Dave Eggers (of McSweeney’s and The Believer magazine) had posted an anonymous response to reviews he believed were posted by ULA members (as reported by the New York Times).
+In early 2004, a glitch at Amazon.com revealed that Dave Eggers (of McSweeney’s and The Believer magazine) had posted an anonymous response to reviews he believed were posted by ULA members (as reported by The New York Times).
 David Eggers suggested that a series of negative reviews at amazon.com were the result of ULA members retaliating against an article about them in The Believer.
 As a policy, the ULA does nothing anonymously, and says the negative reviews were not posted by members of the ULA.